 RSI Trading Indicator Used for Strategy

 I could explain this whole process to you.
 However, I will spare you the details.
-I just wanted to share this with the mathematicians that are reading this who enjoy seeing equations.
-You can do a quick google search if you would like to learn more about this.
+I want to share this with the mathematicians that are reading this and enjoy equations.
+You can do a quick google search if you would like to learn more.

 Forex Trading Indicator Settings

 The default settings for this indicator is a smoothing period of 14.
 We are going to change that setting to 8.
 Make sure you turn this setting before you jump into this strategy.
-The reason I like eight rather than 14, is that the RSI will be much more responsive to us which is very important when are looking for overbought or oversold price areas.
-Also go ahead into the RSI setting and change the lines in the indicator to 80, 20.
+The reason I prefer eight instead of 14 is because the RSI will be much more responsive.
+This is critical when we are looking for overbought or oversold conditions and readings.
+Also, go into the RSI setting and change the lines in the indicator to 80, 20.
 You will learn more about this later.

-This indicator comes standards on mostly all trading platforms.
-You just need to make this adjustment.
+- This indicator comes standard on most trading platforms.
+You'll just need to make the adjustments above.

 RSI Trading Strategy